restrepo/BSM-Submodules/GIT_MANAGEMENT.md

 ```bash
  $ ./install.sh --butler
 ```
-1) We decide to use the official tools releases without modifications or additions.
+5) We decide to use the official tools releases without modifications or additions.
 In this way, we store the created and generated files in the `BSM` directory for fast reinstallation.
    * For the created SARAH model files,  it is necessary to copy the model folder in  `BSM/SARAH/Models`.
    * After a succesfull  butler run, the generated files for each tool can be copied automatically into the `BSM` folder by going into the BSM and run
 ```bash
  $ ./output.sh
 ```
-After a successful run, add the resulting directories created to the repository (inside `BSM` dir).
-Then, you can run directly
+6) Add the created directories to the repository branch and make the corresponding commit and pull request.

+## Fast installation
+In a clean cloned copy of the repository branch `CATEGORY+MODEL`,  Mathematica is not longer needed.
+To have the required files and make the compiation of all tools, just use
 ```bash
   $ ./install.sh
 ```
-as a faster replacment of butler.
-To make the full test, it is recommended to work in a  clean cloned repository, or after clean the first `butler` generated code and executables with
+This can be used as a faster replacment of butler.
+To make the full test, it is recommended to work in a  clean cloned repository, or after clean the first `butler` generated code and executables with the coomand
 ```bash
   $ ./install.sh --clean
 ```